 Keynote Speakers

-The committee is delighted to welcome our exceptional keynote speakers representing a wide range of areas in fluid mechanics research (updates in progress).
+The Local Organising Committee is delighted to welcome our exceptional keynote speakers representing a wide range of areas in fluid mechanics research.

 Prof. Ellen K Longmire